jwalterskirchen/jwalterskirchen.github.io/_presentations/neps17.md

 location: "Antwerp, Belgium"
 ---

-Attended my co-authors presentation of "A Cross-National Analysis of Forced Population Resettlement in Counterinsurgency Campaigns" at the European Peace Science conference 2017.
+Attended my co-author's presentation of "A Cross-National Analysis of Forced Population Resettlement in Counterinsurgency Campaigns" at the European Peace Science Conference 2017.